Microbial reefs in the Devonian

 clouds could have offered suitable places for other organisms to

-thrive: An assembly of pale spheres is seen in
+thrive: An assembly of transparent spheres is seen in

 one cloud of this sample: Fig.3.
-The latter probably belong to some
+(Annotation and deletion Nov.
+2017:) Apparently they belong to the

 Fig.2 (left): Microbial formations like